Br-Karlsen/superset/README.md

 This repository is designed to be opened on a machine with [Docker](https://www.docker.com/) installed.
 When opened in [Visual Studio Code](https://code.visualstudio.com/) with the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed, Visual Studio Code can open the repository in its own container using all Python requirements specified in this repository's `requirements.txt` file.

 Prior to opening the repo in dev containers, copy `.env-sample` to create your own `.env` file.
+Update the environment variables appropriately.

 The deployment process below can feel a little random and disjointed at times.
 This is due to needing to perform steps such as an initial Cloud Run deployment to receive a service URL to then go back and finish the configuration of a previous step.
 Trust the process and run through in the order detailed below.